zakimjz/zakimjz.github.io/pages/courses/datamining/assign5.md

 Next, define the positive class (+1) as those posts with 2000 or more shares, and the negative class (-1) as those with fewer than 2000 shares.

+Also, keep in mind that you do not have to augment the data directly, since we can obtain the augmented kernel by adding 1 to all entries of the kernel matrix (element-wise).

 ## SVM

 You will implement the dual SVM Algorithm 21.1 (Chapter 21, page 540), using